What Is Seller Financing?

 REtipster does not provide legal advice.
 The information in this article can be impacted by many unique variables.
 Always consult with a qualified legal professional before taking action.

-Seller financing is a private agreement between a buyer and the seller, where the buyer signs a note promising to repay the loan in regular installments.
+However, like a regular mortgage, the buyer signs a note promising to repay the loan in regular installments.
 The note is a binding contract specifying the purchase price, the interest rate, the monthly payment, penalties for default, and any other conditions.

 Seller financing usually becomes more popular when credit markets are tight or the housing market takes a downturn.
 When credit is tight, seller financing opens the pool of potential buyers.
 Also, when the market is depressed, sellers can command a higher price when they offer to finance the purchase.

 Seller financing is not a one-size-fits-all arrangement.
 Depending on the property, existing mortgages, and the seller’s risk tolerance, seller financing can take several different forms:

 - Free and clear.
 This is the most straightforward type of seller financing.
 When the seller owns the property outright, the buyer pays the seller a down payment and monthly loan payments in accordance with the negotiated promissory note.

 - Rent-to-own/lease with option to buy.
 This agreement gives the buyer the option, but not the obligation, to purchase the property at the end of a predetermined lease period.
 Because the buyer has an easy out, the seller typically asks for a non-refundable deposit to hedge the risk of taking the property off the market for an extended period.

 - Second lien.
 If there is an existing mortgage on the property, the seller can extend a second mortgage to cover their equity in the property.
 The buyer pays two payments each month: one to the primary lender and one to the seller.
 This is particularly risky for the seller since they are on the hook for both mortgages.